semantic-release/docker-gitbox/README.md

 GITBOX
 ======
-Gitbox is a docker image that combines a preconfigured [git] (https://git-scm.com) server utilizing the git [smart-http] (https://git-scm.com/book/en/v2/Git-on-the-Server-Smart-HTTP) service for repository access.
-This is complemented by an installation of [gitlist] (https://github.com/klaussilveira/gitlist).
-Git smart-http and gitlist are served via [nginx] (http://nginx.org).
+Gitbox is a docker image that combines a preconfigured [git](https://git-scm.com) server utilizing the git [smart-http](https://git-scm.com/book/en/v2/Git-on-the-Server-Smart-HTTP) service for repository access.
+This is complemented by an installation of [gitlist](https://github.com/klaussilveira/gitlist).
+Git smart-http and gitlist are served via [nginx](http://nginx.org).

 Installation:
 -------------

 Gitbox requires docker to be installed and operational.
-You can then either download this image from [hub.docker.com] (https://hub.docker.com/r/nmarus/docker-gitbox/), or clone this repository from [github.com] (https://github.com) and build the image locally.
+You can then either download this image from [hub.docker.com](https://hub.docker.com/r/nmarus/docker-gitbox/), or clone this repository from [github.com](https://github.com) and build the image locally.

-The [master branch] (https://github.com/nmarus/docker-gitbox) is where all development is done.
-The [stable branch] (https://github.com/nmarus/docker-gitbox/tree/stable) is where all feature testing has been completed.
-The [hub.docker.com] (https://hub.docker.com/r/nmarus/docker-gitbox/) repository is built from the stable branch.
-Review the [README.md] (https://github.com/nmarus/docker-gitbox/blob/stable/README.md) for the stable branch as it is often quite different than that of the master branch.
+The [master branch](https://github.com/nmarus/docker-gitbox) is where all development is done.
+The [stable branch](https://github.com/nmarus/docker-gitbox/tree/stable) is where all feature testing has been completed.
+The [hub.docker.com](https://hub.docker.com/r/nmarus/docker-gitbox/) repository is built from the stable branch.
+Review the [README.md](https://github.com/nmarus/docker-gitbox/blob/stable/README.md) for the stable branch as it is often quite different than that of the master branch.
 The master branch is in flux and features are constantly being tweaked and added.

 **To install and run from the hub.docker.com image repository:**